monstagorilla/VA/README.md

 Sometimes, submodules remain in a dirty state because files are created by the build environment - which are not under version control.
 If you want to clean up your working directory, use `git submodule foreach git clean -f -n`, and remove the `-n` if your are sure to remove the listed files in the submodules.
 Afterwards, a `git submodule status` should return a clean copy.:

+### Deploy

+To generate a VA binary package (deploy), the following steps must be performed:

+1. Check your VA configuration using CMake.
+You can modify the install target directory if you want, otherwise it is set to the `dist` folder of the VA source tree.
+2. Check / uncheck core, bindings, modules, extensions etc. (according to what you want to include) and generate the project file.
+3. Run `make install`, i.e. Open Visual Studio and build the `INSTALL` project (Release Build).
+It will automatically assemble all required libraries (and more) and copies them to the install target directory / the `dist` folder.
+It might be necessary to re-run this project until no errors occur, this can happen if the dependencies were not set in the correct order.
+4. In case the *Matlab* bindings were included, the VA Matlab class must be generated *manually*.
+This can be done by running the `VA_build.m` script in Matlab afterwards.
+A copy of the The script can be found in the `matlab`folder of the distribution in the install target directory.
+5. Finally, the distribution can be zipped and is ready-to-use.
+Users just have to unzip the VA binary package anywhere, it is a portable distribution that can be executed right away.